teaya-yang/unity_lidar_sim/README.md

   <img width="312" height="34" alt="image" src="https://github.com/user-attachments/assets/7767b66a-19bc-41cd-b579-9eaf2243ddf2" />

-* Finally, visualize the lidar points by running `rviz -d view_lidar.rviz`.
+* Finally, visualize the lidar points by rviz.
+(You might want to increase the point size.)

 ## Notes

+* TODO: Currently the `point_cloud` topic seems to have the points in the world coordinate and not lidar coordinates.
+This still needs to be fixed.

 * In the example, the ego vehicle is the game object called "Airplane".
 The LiDAR sensor is located at the "laser_link" object.